saucepoint/jitterbug/README.md

 │   ├── JIT.sol         # Base contract for creating and closing liquidity positions
 │   ├── JITHook.sol     # Inherits JIT.sol to create positions in beforeSwap and close positions in afterSwap
 │   └── examples
-│       └── Simple.sol  # Inherits JITHook.sol to specify the capital source
+│       └── Simple.sol  # Inherits JITHook.sol that sources liquidity from an approving EOA address
 ```